-ACGIH® Industrial Ventilation Committee Membership Application
+ACGIH[®] Bioaerosols Committee Membership Application

-Thank you for your inquiry into membership on the ACGIH® Industrial Ventilation Committee.
+Thank you for your inquiry into membership on the ACGIH[®] Bioaerosols Committee.
 To assist the Committee in its review and selection of new candidates, please provide the following information and submit your current resume and/or curriculum vitae.
 Feel free to expand the size of this application as needed to accommodate responses larger than the space allocated.

 Applicant's Name:

 Address:

 Phone:

-i none.

 Cell:

-Fax:

-E-mail:
+Email:

-1. Name of Employer: 2.
+1. Name of Employer:

+If employed by a regulatory/government agency, do your current activities relate to the development or setting of occupational health standards?

+Yes No

+If yes, please indicate how your activities relate to regulations or regulatory policies, and provide a list of substances or agents with which you have worked in relation to the development or setting of occupational health standards.

 Check your area(s) of professional expertise.
 Use ++ for your major area(s) of expertise and + for minor area(s).

+Industrial Hygiene Environmental/Occupational Medicine

+Building Science Ventilation

+Mycology Microbiology

-Industrial Hygiene Occupational Health & Safety Engineering Industrial Ventilation Physics Mathematics General sciences, please specify Other, please specify 3.
-Within your area(s) of professional expertise, do you have specific fields of specialization (e.g., field industrial hygiene, industrial ventilation system design, existing ventilation system troubleshooting, hood design, and engineering)?
+Other, please specify

+3. Within your area(s) of professional expertise, do you have specific fields of specialization (e.g., field industrial hygiene, analytical chemistry, statistics, aerosols, carcinogenicity, risk assessments, etc.)?
 List up to three fields in which you consider yourself specialized or could provide particular expertise to the Committee.

-4. How many years have you spent in your major area of professional expertise? < 5 years 11-20 years 5-10 years >20 years 5.
+4. How many years have you spent in your major area of professional expertise?

+- < 5 years 11-20 years 5-10 years > 20 years - 5.
 Check all relevant professional certifications you hold.

-CIH PE CSP DABT ROH Medical Boards, please specify: Other, please specify: 6.
-Check all degrees you hold: BA MA MPA MBA MD BS MS ScD MPH PhD Other, please specify:
+CIH PE CSP DABT ROH

+Medical Boards, please specify:

+Other, pl ease specify:

+6. Check all degre es you hold:

+BA BS MA MS MPH DrPH ScD PhD MD

+Other, pl ease specify:

-7. Describe your writing and verbal communication experience. -· · · · · · · · · · · · · · · · · · · sperience serving on professional and scientific committees. < 3 years 3-5 years 6-9 years > 9 years 9.
-What are your primary reasons for for wanting to join this Committee?
+7. Describe your writing and verbal communication experience.

+8. Check the number of years of experience serving on professional and scientific committees.

+< 3 years 6-9 years 3-5 years > 9 years

+9. What are your primary reasons for wanting to join this Committee?

-10. Participation on the Committee requires a considerable amount of your time annually to attend Committee meetings, participate on conference calls, write/review documents, and prepare/contribute to meetings.
-If you have questions about the time involved, please contact ACGIH® at the telephone number below.
+10. Participation on the Committee requires a considerable amount of your time annually to attend committee meetings, participate on conference calls, write/review documents, and prepare/contribute to meetings.
+If you have questions about the time involved, please contact ACGIH[®] at the telephone number below.
 Do you have adequate time to devote to the activities of this Committee?

+Yes No

-Yes No Please submit your application and current resume and/or curriculum vitae to ACGIH [®] : Mail to the Chair of ACGIH[®] in care of the Headquarters Office at 1330 Kemper Meadow Dr., Cincinnati, Ohio 45240 ° FAX to the Chair of ACGIH® in care of the Headquarters Office at 1-513-742-6170 ° E-mail to the Chair of ACGIH [®] in care of the Headquarters Office at science@acgih.org If you have questions, please contact ACGIH [®] at 1-513-742-2020.
+Please submit your application and current resume and/or curriculum vitae in one of the following three ways:

+- Mail to the Chair of ACGIH[®] in care of the Headquarters Office at 1330 Kemper Meadow Dr., Suite 600, Cincinnati, Ohio 45240 - E-mail to the Chair of ACGIH[®] in care of the Headquarters Office at rwilliams@acgih.org.

+If you have questions, please contact ACGIH® at 1-513-742-2020.

 Thank you for your willingness to serve!